-David Engle is choreographing and performing in Richard III this summer in Chicago.
+Steven Earl Edwards is not only handy with a sword, he also has a busy musical career.
+Taking a summer break from his doctoral studies, Steve played Henry Higgens in My Fair Lady at the Park Playhouse in Albany, NY.
+David Engle choreographed and acted in Richard III this summer in Chicago.
 Next up for him is directing Romeo and Juliet this winter.
-Steven Earl Edwards is not only handy with a sword, he also has a busy musical career.
-Taking a summer break from his doctoral studies, Steve is playing Henry Higgens in My Fair Lady at the Park Playhouse in Albany, NY.
-Charles Conwell has been promoted to Associate Professor at the University of the Arts in Philadelphia.
-He will direct Macbeth for the Philadelphia Drama Guild in September.
+Charles Conwell has been promoted to Associate Professor at University of the Arts in Philadelphia.
+He directs Macbeth for the Philadelphia Drama Guild in Sept.
 Richard Lane recently choreographed (get set for the list) Romeo and Juliet, MacBeth (twice), Orphans, Angel City, La Finta Simplice, Faust, Showboat, Don Giovanni, Otello, Romeo and Juliet (twice) and The Three Musketeers at theatres and schools all over the Bay area.
-Mark Ransom Eis is acting and directing this summer at the Young Writers for the Theatre New Play Festival in Richmond, VA.
-In August, he will be attending University of North Carolina- Chapel Hill's Professional Actor Training Program.
-Tina Hansen reports in from Denmark where she has been teaching class at a stunt school.
-She worked as a trainer/stunt double in a Danish film this past winter, taught a workshop in Sweden this spring and is busily drumming up enthusiasm and support for a fight organization in Scandinavia.
-J. Allen Suddeth is on the road touting the virtues of the SAFD at the ATHE (Association for Theatre in Higher Education) convention in Seattle.
-Trampas Thompson is spending his summer working with fight master Chris Villa at the Penn.
-Renaissance Faire.
-John David Brimmer is back at the New York Renaissance Faire this summer choreographing the 30something fights contained therein.
+Mark Ransom Eis both acted and directed this summer at the Young Writers for the Theatre New Play Festival in Richmond, VA.
+In August, he attended University of North Carolina-Chapel Hill's Professional Actor Training Program.
+Tina Hansen reports from Denmark where she has been teaching class at a stunt school.
+She worked as trainer/stunt double in a Danish film this past winter, taught a workshop in Sweden, and is busy drumming up enthusiasm and support for a Scandinavian fight organization.